GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGIScriptAliasMatch.rst

     thus will not run correctly within any additional sub interpreters created by Python.

-If both ``process-group`` and ``application-group`` options are set, the WSGI script file will be pre-loaded when the process it is to run in is started, rather than being lazily loaded on the first request.
+If both ``process-group`` and ``application-group`` options are set, and the WSGI script file doesn't include substiutions values to be supplied from the matched URL pattern, the WSGI script file will be pre-loaded when the process it is to run in is started, rather than being lazily loaded on the first request.